Expert guide: what to do in Colima, Mexico

-In this article, we’ll focus on the very best things to do in Colima:
+In this article, we’ll focus on helping you find the very best things to do in Colima, including

-Also, to be clear: I understand golf is a bit of a thing in Colima but I know absolutely nothing about it.
+Please note that while I understand golf is a bit of a thing in Colima, I know absolutely nothing about it.
 If you’re looking for golf course information or suggestions, I’m afraid I have nothing for you.

 There are affiliate links in this article.
 If you click and make a purchase I could make a small sum at zero cost to you.
 Thank you!

 Colima is located on the Central Pacific Coast of Mexico.
 It is almost entirely surrounded by Jalisco but has a small border with Michoacán too.
-If you plan on visiting Colima, it’s more than likely you’ll need to rent a car.
+If you plan on visiting Colima, it’s more than likely you’ll need to rent a car and you’ll probably be coming from Guadalajara, which is just 2hr30 away.

 ⭐️ When we visited Colima we rented a car in Guadalajara took a road trip through Jalisco and Colima.
 We began in Guadalajara, drove to Colima via Tequila and stopped in Tapalpa (another magical town) on our way back to Guadalajara. ⭐️